thumphries/untitled/README.md

 Use `pythonz` and `virtualenv`.
 There are good instructions [here](https://github.com/calvintam/comp4920/blob/master/README.md).

+##git practices

+Please work in branches.
+Don't commit your own code to master - tell somebody else to take a look.

 ##Basic milestones

 - Simple drawing on canvas, colour palette, undo button. (est. 2 hours)